-The Board of Directors of the company has overall responsibility for establishing and overseeing the risk management framework at company level.
+The parent company's Board of Directors has overall responsibility for establishing and overseeing the risk management framework at Group level.

 The activity is governed by the following principles:

 - a. the principle of delegation of authority; - b. the principle of decision-making autonomy - c. the principle of objectivity; - d. the principle of investor protection; - e. the principle of promoting stock market development; - f. the principle of active role.